 - 1. Fighting on school grounds, at school functions, aboard the school van or bus, and at athletic events, whether as a participant of the event or as a spectator. - 2.
 Smoking on campus, off campus during the school day, or at any school related activity.
 This includes the use of smokeless tobacco in any form.
 Possession of tobacco in any form is also forbidden.
 This includes e-cigarettes, vapes and juuls. - 3.
-Abusive or profane language and/or disrespectful conduct to faculty, administrators or other students. - 4.
+Using foul or inappropriate language, flagrantly, abusive language, bullying, racial disrespect or disrespectful conduct to faculty, administrators or students. - 4.
 Cheating on any test or assignment.
 The first offense will result in a zero on the assignment and parental notification.
 Second offense may result in suspension.
 Further offenses will be subject to expulsion. - 5.
 Possessing, selling, consuming, or supplying drugs to any student or any other person on school property or at any school activity or function. - 6.
 Consuming, possessing, supplying or selling alcohol on school property or at any school function. - 7.
 Repeated violations of school rules. - 8.
 The parents of students fail to cooperate with school authorities in the discipline of their children. - 9.
 The assault or battery of a teacher, administrator, or other student. - 10.
-Any threat or disrespectful conduct to a teacher, administrator or other student. - 11.
-Possession of a weapon of any kind.
-This includes, but is not limited to pocketknives, guns, tasers, mace, etc. - 12.
+Any threat or disrespectful conduct to a teacher, administrator, student or the school environment. - 11.
+Possession of a weapon of any kind, including in a vehicle on campus.
+This includes, but is not limited to pocketknives, guns, tasers, etc. Also included is any transfer, sale or discharge of any gun (including a starter gun or pellet gun), firearm or any other explosive device of any type, whether loaded or unloaded, on school property or at any school related activity. - 12.
 Theft of school property, theft from other students, theft from faculty members or administrators, or theft from any other person on school property or at any school function. - 13.
-Sexual misconduct Any type of sexual activity at school, on a school trip or at school sponsored activities. - 14.
-Possession of pornography or accessing internet pornography on school property or at any school function.
+Sexual misconduct Any type of sexual activity at school, on a school trip or at school sponsored activities.
+This includes, but not limited to: - Verbal abuse of a sexual nature - Sexual innuendo or gestures - Solicitation, possession, or distribution of pornographic materials

-- 15. Pregnancy and/or marriage will be cause for immediate dismissal. - 16.
+- Sexual harassment or other sexual misconduct - Solicitation, possession, or distribution of inappropriate/nude images of other students - 14.
+Possession of pornography or accessing internet pornography on school property or at any school function. - 15.
+Pregnancy and/or marriage will be cause for dismissal. - 16.
 Abortion The position of the Board and administration is that abortion is the taking of a human life, as well as obvious admission of sexual misconduct.
 Therefore, a student who has had an abortion will be dismissed from the school.
 The school reserves the right to investigate alleged cases of abortion and to act accordingly if the allegations prove to be true. - 17.
-Other serious moral offenses. - 18.
-Proselytizing of students to any non-Christian religion. - 19.
-Sexual harassment. - 20.
-Plagiarism or violation of academic integrity. - 21.
-Violation of the internet use policy. - 22.
-Leaving school grounds without permission. - 23.
-Buying or selling any material during the school day including cell phones. - 24.
+Other serious behavior deemed by the administration to be inconsistent, contrary, or detrimental to the spiritual mission or climate/culture of the school. - 18.
+Three unexcused absences per semester. - 19.
+Proselytizing of students to any non-Christian religion. - 20.
+Sexual harassment. - 21.
+Plagiarism or violation of academic integrity. - 22.
+Violation of the internet use policy. - 23.
+Leaving school grounds without permission. - 24.
+Buying or selling any material during the school day including cell phones. - 25.
 Bullying at school or cyberbullying on a social network site that causes disruption at school.